Inauguration of Jair Bolsonaro

-Jair Bolsonaro and Hamilton Mourão inaugurated as 38th President of Brazil and 25th Vice President of Brazil, respectively, on 1 January 2019, in a ceremony held in the National Congress of Brazil in Brasília, beginning the presidency of Jair Bolsonaro.
+Jair Bolsonaro and Hamilton Mourão were inaugurated as 38th president of Brazil and 25th vice president, respectively, on 1 January 2019, in a ceremony held in the National Congress of Brazil in Brasília, beginning the presidency of Jair Bolsonaro.

 Planning

 Bolsonaro inauguration had the highest number of security agents in history, with around 46 federal police officers securing the president.
 Laser-guided anti-aircraft missiles were also part of the security structure.
 The air space was closed in a 7 km radius.
 20 Air Force fighters were placed in strategic places.

 6,000 agents secured the inauguration: Federal Police, Military Police, National Force, presidential guard.
 The Brazilian Air Force (FAB) used 20 Northrop F-5 and Embraer EMB 314 Super Tucano aircraft to oversight and protect the air space inside a 130 km radius of the National Congress, besides the use of two laser guided missiles.
 President Michel Temer signed a decree on 28 December 2018 authorizing the Air Force to shoot down any suspect aircraft or which doesn't respect the recommendations of the air traffic control in all national territory, including unmanned aerial vehicles.

 Different from previous inaugurations, journalists had no free access to the ceremonies locations, being placed only in specific places defined by the event organization.
 At the Monumental Axis, the vehicle transit was prohibited on 29 December and the pedestrian traffic at the afternoon of 31 December.
 The Federal District Secretariat of Public Security published a list of object that were not allowed in the ceremony at the Axis, prohibiting the entrance of alcoholic beverages, bottles, umbrellas, fireworks, laser points, animals, bags and purses, sprays, masks, flammable objects, guns, sharp objects, drones and strollers.